 One of the traits inherited by Jack Russell Terrier mix breeds from the parent breed is their energetic nature.
 In this article, we discuss the characteristics of mix breeds, which result from breeding Jack Russell Terriers with Boston Terrier, Basset Hound, Yorkshire Terrier, Cocker Spaniel, etc.

 Jack Russell Terrier

 The Jack Russell is a small terrier breed characterized by a white, rough skin coat.
-Its length ranges from 10 to 15 inches, and weight between 14 and 18 lbs.
-Lifespan of these sturdy and tenacious canines ranges from 13 to 18 years.
+Its length ranges from 10 to 15 inches and weighs between 14 and 18 lbs.
+The lifespan of these sturdy and tenacious canines ranges from 13 to 18 years.

 Jack Russell-Cocker Spaniel Mix